Table of Contents

-The replace() function in R can be used to replace specific elements in a vector with new values.
+The replace() function in R is essential for professional data cleaning, enabling the substitution of specific elements in a vector with new values based on explicit indices or conditional tests.

 replace(x, list, values)